AICoE/elyra-aidevsecops-tutorial/README.md

 Whenever you finish working on your project or you need to stop, push your changes to GitHub, so that all your work can be traced and not lost.
 In order to do that:

-- You can use your token
+- You can use your Github token.

-- You can create an SSH key and linked it to your GitHub project.
+- You can create an SSH key and link it to your GitHub project.

 ## 4. Create an application to expose your model (simple case using Flask for example)